-- 1) He will guide us into all truth (v.
-13).
 Truth is not something that man discovers; it is something the Holy Spirit reveals.
 Truth exists apart from us, but if we have the heart to learn, the Spirit will reveal God's truth.
-There is accountability that comes with truth, though.
+There is an accountability that comes with truth, though.
 The truth revealed to us is something that God expects us to live out.
-The more truth is revealed to us by the Holy Spirit and put to work in our lives, the more we will embody Christ and mature in Him. - 2) He will tell us what is to come (v.
-13b).
-This was what Jesus did with the eleven disciples that night, i.e., telling them what was ahead so that when persecution happened, they would know they were still in God's will.
+The more of the truth revealed to us by the Holy Spirit and put to work in our lives, the more we will embody Christ and become mature in Him.

+2) He will tell us what is to come.
+This was what Jesus was doing with the eleven disciples that night, i.e., telling them what was ahead, so that when persecution happened, they would know that they were still in God's will.
 "Surely the Sovereign LORD does nothing without revealing his plan to his servants the prophets" (Amos 3:7).
-If we dig deep into the Scriptures with an open heart, we will find much written about what is still future to us.
-As well as the prophetic Scriptures, I believe that the Lord is restoring the prophetic ministry in these last days.
-We should be cautious in our listening to prophetic words that we use the plumb line of the Scriptures to see that what is built is according to the pattern of the Scriptures.
-We are living in days when the Spirit is preparing the Church for the days of persecution that I believe are ahead.
+If we dig deep into the Scriptures with an open heart, we will find much written about what is still future.
+As well as prophetic scriptures, I do believe, also, that the Lord is restoring the prophetic ministry in these days.
+We should be cautious in our listening to use the plumb line of the Scriptures to see that what is built is according to the pattern of the Scriptures.
+We are living in days that the Spirit is opening our eyes more and more to the prophetic scriptures to prepare the Church for the days of persecution that I believe are ahead.

-3) He will glorify Christ (v.
-14).
-I have found that the more I seek to teach about the Lord Jesus Christ and the work He has accomplished, the more the Holy Spirit will bless that work.
-Teachers and preachers, Small Group leaders, and all who seek to serve the Lord, we are to make much of Jesus Christ and put Him before the people.
-You will find that the Holy Spirit's stamp of approval and His presence will be on your work because His passion is to glorify the Lord Jesus.
+3) He will glorify Christ.
+I have found that the more I seek to teach on the Lord Jesus Christ and the work He has accomplished, the more the Spirit will bless that work.
+Teachers and preachers, Small Group leaders, and all who seek to serve the Lord, make much of Jesus Christ and put Him before the people, and you will find that the Holy Spirit's stamp of approval and His presence will be on your work because His passion is to glorify the Lord Jesus.
 Read the Gospels often and saturate yourself with the teaching of Christ.

-I have said this before, but it is worth repeating; drawing others to Christ is the mission of the Holy Spirit.
+I have said this before, but it is worth repeating: drawing others to Christ is the mission of the Holy Spirit.
 We need to be His messengers.
-Jesus is still speaking to us just as He was with His disciples.
-He promised them:
+Jesus is still speaking to us just as He was when He was with His disciples.
+He promised them: $\Box$